Rating is available when the video has been rented.

 This feature is not available right now.
 Please try again later.

 (click HD) This video shows fire spread and flame depth during a prescribed burn in a tallgrass prairie.
-It demonstrates why grassfires are so dangerous and how unlikely an individual is to survive a burn over.
+It demonstrates why grassfires are so dangerous and how unlikely an individual is to survive a burn over or entrapment.
 Due to the wide zone of superheated air in front and behind the flame front, running through this will most likely result in death.
-Max fuel height is about 4 feet.
+Max fuel height is only about 4 feet.
 Average fuel height is about 2 feet.
 RH is in the low 40's and wind is 6mph.
 That is, this is a low fuel, low wind, good RH burn.
 These flames are small.

 The Video was shot with The Fire Cam Mini HD from Fire Cam Products.
 This particular burn is closed and has black all around at this point.
 In the video I am lighting off the interior with an eye to make this video.